-Outcome of an accounting estimate-The actual monetary amount which results from the resolution of the underlying transaction(s), event(s) or condition(s) addressed by the accounting estimate.
+Outcome of an accounting estimate-The actual monetary amount that results from the resolution of the transaction(s), event(s) or condition(s) addressed by an accounting estimate.

 Overall audit strategy-Sets the scope, timing and direction of the audit, and guides the development of the more detailed audit plan.